terramate-io/terramate-docs/cli/reference/blocks/script.md

 ### Run a Terraform/OpenTofu deployment

-Run a sequence of commands by executing a single command, `terramate script run deploy` to deploy using Terraform or OpenTofu.
+Run `terramate script run deploy` to deploy using Terraform or OpenTofu.

 ```hcl
 script "deploy" {